3/17/26 · Health

 How to prevent irreversible damage

 The results can be considered representative of Spain as a whole.
-"The study had a large sample of physically active women comprising all levels of sporting participation —recreational, regional, national and international—.
-The analysis of demographic data confirmed a homogeneous distribution throughout the national territory, with representation from all Spanish provinces," underlines Torres Dos Ramos.
+"The study included a large sample of physically active women who participated in sport at all levels: recreational, regional, national and international.
+"The analysis of demographic data shows this is prevalent throughout Spain, with cases in every province," Torres Dos Ramos said.

-"40% of physically active women are at risk, an alarming figure that can translate into clinical and subclinical menstrual alterations —such as functional hypothalamic amenorrhoea—, low bone mineral density, infertility and a higher risk of stress bone injuries, among other health consequences.
-In the most serious cases, bone damage can be irreversible," lists Esquius de la Zarza.
+"40% of physically active women are at risk, an alarming figure that can translate into clinical and subclinical menstrual disorders, such as functional hypothalamic amenorrhea, low bone mineral density, infertility and an increased risk of stress-related bone injuries, among other consequences for their health.
+"In the most severe cases, bone damage can be irreversible," Esquius de la Zarza said.

-Underrepresentation in sports research
+Under-representation in sports research

 Reference article